Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-manually.md

 ### 4. Register rootchain contract

-Make to receive stake seigniorage of TON with register an address of rootchain which setup by Operator to the stake manager contract.
+Register the rootchain address of operator plasma chain to the stake manager contract in order to receive seigniorage.

 ```bash
 plasma-evm $ build/bin/geth --nousb manage-staking register \